+Component Description

-Component Description (1) WLAN antenna Sends and receives wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

 (2) Camera light On: The camera is in use.

 (3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 18 .
+To use your camera, see Using the camera on page 19 .

 (4) Internal microphone Records sound.
-(5) WLAN antenna (select products only) Sends and receives wireless signals to communicate with wireless local area networks (WLANs).